Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bartter's syndrome is a genetically determined disease manifested by hypokalemia, metabolic alkalosis, hyperuricemia and increased activity of renin and aldosterone.
+Bartter syndrome is a genetically determined disease characterized by hypokalemia, metabolic alkalosis, hyperuricemia, and increased renin and aldosterone activity.

-Separately, Gitelman's variant is singled out: in addition to these features, hypomagnesemia and hypocalcauria are also noted.
+The Gitelman variant is singled out separately: in addition to the above-mentioned symptoms, hypomagnesemia and hypocalciuria are also noted.

-At present, some genetic mechanisms of the Bartter syndrome and the Gitelman variant have been deciphered.
-Bartter's syndrome is inherited by autosomal recessive, Liddle syndrome - by autosomal dominant type.
-Identified mutations responsible for the development of Liddle syndrome (16p12.2-13.11 and 12p13.1).
+At present, some genetic mechanisms of Bartter syndrome and Gitelman variant have been deciphered.
+Bartter syndrome is inherited in an autosomal recessive manner, while Liddle syndrome is inherited in an autosomal dominant manner.
+Mutations responsible for the development of Liddle syndrome have been identified (16p12.2-13.11 and 12p13.1).

 Option |